What to Do After an Auto Accident

 Do not give a recorded statement to the insurance company for the other driver.
 Even if your own insurance company asks for a recorded statement you should not give one until you have recovered from the initial shock of the accident and you have had an opportunity to speak to your lawyer.

-Speaking with an auto accident attorney can help you determine what your legal rights are and if you may be entitled to further compensation for property damage, and physical and psychological damage suffered.
+Speaking with an injury attorney can help you determine what your legal rights are and if you may be entitled to further compensation for property damage, and physical and psychological damage suffered.

 For a free case review, contact the experienced car accident attorneys at Goldberg Finnegan.